Skip to content

 Future nuclear diplomacy with Iran

-ELN’s current policy work on Iran provides support and ideas for multilateral nuclear diplomacy with Iran, in order to uphold nuclear non-proliferation in the Middle East, and reduce the risks that regional insecurity will result in a regional nuclear arms.
+ELN’s current policy work on Iran provides support and ideas for multilateral nuclear diplomacy with Iran, in order to uphold nuclear non-proliferation in the Middle East, and reduce the risks that regional insecurity will result in a regional nuclear arms race.
 The region is at a tipping point that could pose severe risks to the non-proliferation regime globally.
 To reduce these risks, ELN brings together experienced practitioners and experts from the ELN’s network alongside seasoned diplomats and regional policymakers, in order to provide nuanced and well-informed analysis, and constructive policy recommendations, for all those engaged in nuclear diplomacy and nonproliferation.

 What?